Hardwick Spring Festival (Springfest)

 Huge Appreciation to Our Sponsors

-Tulip: Calderwood Insurance, Gravel Construction, American Legion Post #7, Town of Hardwick
+Tulip: American Legion Post #7, Calderwood Insurance, Union Bank, Gravel Construction/Route 15 Snow Plows, Isaac Jacobs, Town of Hardwick

-• Join the Parade - Make a float, decorate a car, truck, bicycle or any vehicle, march with a group, put on a moving performance, do something else fun and creative, all entries welcome.
+• Join the Parade - Make a float, decorate a car, truck, bicycle or any vehicle, march with a group (costumes, choreography, anything to make it fun), do something else creative, all entries welcome.
 This year’s theme: TULIPS & TRADITIONS.
-Send us the name of your entry, a short description, and contact info with “Parade” in the subject line.

-• Be a Vendor for the Street Fair - Food and all kinds of vendors are welcome.
+• Be a Vendor or Exhibitor - Food and all kinds of vendors and exhibitors are welcome.
 Just complete and submit this form.

 • Groove, Dance - at the Beg, Steal or Borrow show on Friday.